macaw-cad/tampermonkey-unit4/README.md

 Once you have installed Tampermonkey, you can install this script by opening the URL to the production version.
-Tampermonkey will pic up the download and create a new userscript for you.
+Tampermonkey will pick up the download and create a new userscript for you.

 Link: https://github.com/macaw-cad/tampermonkey-unit4/raw/main/dist/index.prod.user.js